- Search The Registry

 - My Account

 On this date in 1883, William Augustus Hinton was born.
-He was an African American doctor, professor, and the first Black to publish an academic textbook.
+He was a Black doctor and professor.

 Hinton was known world wide for his development of a flocculation method for the detection of syphilis called the “Hinton Test.”
-He died in 1959.
+The first Black to publish an academic textbook, William Hinton died in 1959.

 2,000 years of extraordinary achievement